AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 ### 1.2.
 Windows configuration

 - 🔑 Save your key: Connect windows with your Microsoft/Outlook account to save and link the key to your account
-- 📍 Activate localization on windows (if you want to localize your device)
+- 📍 Activate localization on Windows (if you want to localize your device)
 - 🔐 Activate bitlocker to encrypt your data (Exists only on Windows pro, education and enterprise edition)
 - 🖥️ When placing an external monitor that runs 144HZ, make sure to activate the `144Hz` in display settings
 - ⚠️ If you're using OneDrive, careful when you sync your Desktop and Windows specific folders, you can face some